 Millennials have gotten a bum rap.
 The image of a scraggly late-20- or early-30-something subsisting in some relatively unclean state in their parents’ basement is overplayed.
 It’s a caricature of something that exists as somewhat of an anomaly.
 Certainly, more millennials live at home for longer.
-Certainly, some have had challenges entering the labor force.
+And certainly, some have had challenges entering the labor force.

 On the other hand, millennials have ridiculous expectations to live up to in a world where the fruits no longer hang so low.
 Coming into the workforce with higher debt loads, fewer opportunities, and big expectations of inevitable success is leading to stress and burnout.